OrdnasselaOttogim/BBVV-ProjectDelivery/README.md

 * **Testing and Quality Assurance Procedures:**

-Comprehensive testing procedures, including unit testing on every single smart contracts' functions, have been conducted to identify and resolve any potential issues or bugs.
-Quality assurance measures ensure the DApp meets the desired performance, security, and usability standards.
+Comprehensive testing procedures, including unit testing on smart contracts' functions, have been conducted to identify and resolve any potential issues or bugs.

 # **_User Guide & Instructions_**

 The preferred method for users to access the application interface is through the Metamask program.
 This program operates as a browser extension, enabling users to log into the application by linking their Ethereum wallets and private keys with Metamask.
 Within the application, Metamask carries out user verification using digital signatures.
 Each transaction is confirmed via Metamask, as users load their Ethereum wallets onto Metamask with their private keys.
 These private keys are used to sign transactions, ensuring user identity verification. \
-The smart contract is developed using Truffle and then incorporated into the Ganache blockchain platform.
+The smart contract is developed with Solidity and then incorporated into the Ethereum blockchain platform.
 Upon loading the smart contract, the constructor section within the contract is executed.
 This step defines the admin user, who introduces user privileges to the blockchain network on a one-time basis for application usage.
 The necessary attributes for the admin user to gain access to the application are specified within the constructor segment. \
 The user guide provides step-by-step instructions on how to use the BBVV System effectively.
 It covers every aspect of the DApp, from registration to vaccine verification.
 Note that the content of the frontend page is dynamic, and changes according to which account is currently logged in the Metamask wallet.
 In the following, a list of all the action that can be performed by every type of account:

 * **Actions that can be performed only by system administrator:**

 In order to perform these kinds of actions, you need to be logged in in your Metamask wallet with administrator privileges, i.e. with the account that deployed first the contracts to the blockchain.
 These actions include:

     * _Registration of vaccine (adding a new vaccine to the system):_

 Scroll down until the “Add Vaccine” section and then insert the vaccine code.
 The standardization of vaccine code names is nothing of our concern, but it would be decided and agreed by the state authority.

 <img width="1302" alt="add vaccine" src="https://github.com/OrdnasselaOttogim/BlockchainProject/assets/71702362/03d17596-34b9-4b6e-ac3a-f1c238c96ecb">

     * _Granting an account superior privileges:_

 Administrator can decide to make an account become an _authorized user_: scroll down to the “Add authorized user” section and enter the public address of the account; finally, press “Add”.